 Essentially, water is required by the body in order to aid digestion and allow nutrients to be absorbed.
 It’s also vital for lubricating joints, supporting brain function and regulating body temperature.
 Every single organ and body system relies on water to work properly - such is its importance.

-Whether talking about us or our pets, a lack of water will make us feel light-headed, confused and groggy - and that’s just at the start.
-As you’ll cover on online vet courses, dehydration needs to be dealt with quickly or it can lead to fever, hallucinations and eventually, death.
+Whether talking about us or our pets, a lack of water will make us feel light-headed, confused and groggy - and that’s just the start.
+As you’ll cover in online vet courses, dehydration needs to be dealt with quickly, or it can lead to fever, hallucinations and eventually, death.

 How to Spot Dehydration In Your Pets

 Believe it or not, pet dehydration is quite a common thing, as it’s not typically something that too much attention is paid to over and above, making sure their water is always topped up.
 There are a number of reasons why they may not be getting enough water, so it’s important to be able to spot the signs, which include:

 - Ongoing tiredness, regardless of the time of day

 - Eyes look sunken

 Dehydration is not necessarily a sign that poor care has been provided, as they lose water when they pant, breathe and go to the bathroom.
 As vet courses teach you, other factors at play include humidity and heat, as the warmer it is, the quicker fluid is lost.

 By providing fresh, clean drinking water in multiple locations, you’ll help to avoid this from happening, with drinking fountain products being great for pets like cats, as they simply love running water.
 Your pets get water from their food too, so you should offer wet food, as well as dry biscuits or kibble as it’s otherwise known.